raycast/extensions/extensions/roblox/README.md

 </p>
 </div>

+## Information

+This extension does not directly interact with Roblox Client/Studio, so they are not needed for basic functionality of the extension!

 ## Features

+### Games

+- Get Currently Playing Game, Session Time, Server Location & Server Type
+- Favourite Games and find them easily
-- Searching for Games
+- Search for Games
 - View Games with ID
+- Launch Games in Roblox Client & Studio

+### Users

 - View User Info With ID or Username
 - View Your Own User Profile

-- Launches Roblox Games in Roblox Client & Studio
-- Favourite Games and find them easily
+### Extra

 - View a Favourite Game's Player Count on the Menu Bar